vshn/syntax-cloudservices-collector/README.md

 Batch job to sync usage data from the Exoscale API to the [APPUiO Cloud reporting](https://github.com/appuio/appuio-cloud-reporting/) database.

+Metrics are collected taking into account product (e.g. `object-storage-storage:exoscale`), source (e.g. `exoscale:namespace`), tenant (as organization) and date time.

 See the [component documentation](https://hub.syn.tools/exoscale-metrics-collector/index.html) for more information.

 ## Getting started for developers